Mellanox/libvma/README.txt

 * Multicast loopback behavior:
 	There is a different behavior between IPoIB and VMA when dealing with multicast packets at the same machine:
-	- When sending from VMA application to ipoib application on the same machine the packet will never be accepted by the ipoib side (even when the loopback is enabled)
+	- When sending from VMA application to IPoIB application on the same machine the packet will never be accepted by the IPoIB side (even when the loopback is enabled)
-	- When sending from ipoib application to VMA application on the same machine, the packet will always be accepted by the VMA side (even when the loop is disabled
+	- When sending from IPoIB application to VMA application on the same machine, the packet will always be accepted by the VMA side (even when the loop is disabled